June 5, 2026, 10:47 am | Read time: 5 minutes

 La Graciosa’s Dream Beach Las Conchas

-Siggi drives us in his SUV over the bumpy path, consisting of compacted sand ruts, to the Playa de las Conchas beach five kilometers away.
+Siggi drives us in his off-road vehicle over the bumpy path, which consists of compacted sand ruts, to the beach Playa de las Conchas, five kilometers away.
 The pleasure costs 6 euros per person.
-La Graciosa is car-free except for a handful of jeeps that locals use to drive lazy tourists around.
+La Graciosa is car-free, except for a handful of jeeps with which the locals drive around tourists who prefer not to walk.
 And that’s precisely what makes it appealing.
-Where else can you fully immerse yourself in the sound of the wind and the crashing of the waves undisturbed?
+Where else can you fully immerse yourself in the sound of the wind and the crashing of the waves without interruption?

 When we reach Playa de las Conchas around 11 a.m., only a few bikes lean in the deep sand.
 My feet laboriously make their way through the beige-light brown sand, whose grains create a squeaky rhythm that almost sounds like music.
 It’s the rhythm of Graciosa.
-I settle on the steeply sloping beach strip between mountains and sea.
-A red flag waves in the wind, indicating not to enter the water.
+I settle on the steeply sloping strip of beach between mountains and sea.
+A red flag flutters in the wind, indicating that it’s better not to enter the water.
 Not only do the powerful waves command respect, but also a dangerous undertow.
 There is no tree to provide shade, but the wind alone cools.

 Also interesting: The 11 most beautiful beaches of the Canary Islands

-It’s a stretch of land with stark contrasts–only a few tufts provide a bit of dull green in the play of brown and blue.
-In the south, the long sand strip is stopped by black volcanic rock, small dark peaks jutting from the turquoise shimmering sea.
-In the north, the red-brown Montaña Permeja invites you to climb, to explore with your eyes the rest of the uninhabited islands of the Chinijo Archipelago–Alegranza, Montaña Clara, Roque del Este, Roque del Oeste.
+It is a land of stark contrasts–only a few tufts provide a bit of dull green in the play of brown and blue.
+In the south, the long strip of sand is stopped by black volcanic rock, small dark rock peaks jutting out of the turquoise shimmering sea.
+In the north, the red-brown Montaña Permeja invites you to climb it to view the rest of the uninhabited islands of the Chinijo Archipelago–Alegranza, Montaña Clara, Roque del Este, Roque del Oeste.

 Also interesting: Which of the 8 Canary Islands suits me best?